Why Should You Include Bataan In Your Must-See Places in PH?

 See Birds In Their Natural Habitat At The Balanga Wetland And Nature Park

-It is hard to see birds in the Metro, thanks to the pollution and a large number of population.
+It is hard to see birds in the Metro, thanks to the pollution and a large population.
 But if you would like to see migratory birds, the Balanga Wetland And Nature Park is the place to be.

 You can see thousands of migratory birds in their natural habitat at the Balanga Wetland And Nature Park.
 The place has a natural beauty that you will surely love.

 They have a mangrove trail and a museum showcasing the life of migratory birds.
 You may rent a cottage or a pair of binoculars and see the migratory birds from afar.
-The Balanga Wetland And Nature Park is a perfect place for a family or a barkada get together.
+The Balanga Wetland And Nature Park is a perfect place for a family or a barkada get-together.